ptomato/talks/las2021/README.md

 # Let's get started!

 <!--
   So let's go!
 I'm going to talk first about the process of setting up your project and how you might want to organize your development tools.
+This cat wants us to get on with it already!
 -->

 ---